 Fast Facts - Provided by the FIA

-2016 will be the 31st Hungarian Grand Prix.
-The race, which has always been held at the Hungaroring, joined the Formula One calendar in 1986 and has been ever present since.
+2017 will be the 32nd Hungarian Grand Prix.
+The race, joined the Formula One calendar in 1986 and has been held at the Hungaroring ever since.

-McLaren is by far the most successful constructor at this race, with 11 victories, five more than next closest, Williams.
-Apart from Hamilton's wins for the team, Senna's three wins (1988, 1991-'92) were scored with McLaren, as were Hakkinen's in 1999 and 2000.
-McLaren have also won with Raikkonen (2005), Heikki Kovalainen (2008) and Button (2011).
-Ferrari have six wins, while Red Bull Racing are third on the list with two wins.
+McLaren is by far the most successful constructor at this race, with 11 victories, four more than closest rival, Williams.
+Ferrari have six wins, while Red Bull Racing and Mercedes are the only other multiple Hungarian GP winners with two victories apiece.